 Insurance Games: The “Pre-Existing Condition” Argument

-The personal injury attorneys at Schultz & Myers Law Firm recently helped our client obtain an offer from the insurance company which was 400% of the initial offer.
+The personal injury attorneys at Schultz & Myers Personal Injury Lawyers recently helped our client obtain an offer from the insurance company which was 400% of the initial offer.

 We were representing a client who was injured when a vehicle tried to cross her lane of traffic on US 61 North.
 Our client struck the driver’s side of the crossing vehicle, and both cars were totaled.

 Our client was injured in the crash, but the insurance company for the at-fault driver initially offered to cover less than half of her medical expenses.
 The insurance company for the at-fault driver saw our client’s medical history as an opportunity to save themselves a few dollars.
 The attorneys at Schultz & Myers Personal Injury Lawyers didn’t fall for their games.